mfornace/nupack-docs-dev/sources/start.md

 ## Example Jupyter notebooks

-Here, we provide Jupyter notebooks for a variety of examples that that can be [downloaded](https://piercelab-caltech.github.io/nupack-docs/examples.zip) for interactive use.
+Here, we provide Jupyter notebooks for a variety of examples that can be [downloaded](https://piercelab-caltech.github.io/nupack-docs/examples.zip) for interactive use.

 ### Analysis examples